 To understand lead conversion is actually very simple but implementing it is another story.
 The term refers to the process in which a lead is processed and converted into a sale, an account.
 The lead itself can come from a variety of sources including advertisement, trade shows, marketing events, mailing and electronic mail campaigns.
-During the lead creation information is gathered to see how an individual or a company rates as a lead.
-The intent is to make sure that the party is qualified as a lead worth pursuing.
+During the lead creation information is gathered to see how an individual or a company rate as a lead.
+The intent is to make sure that the lead is qualified and worth pursuing.
 If enough information is gathered for the lead it can sometimes be converted into a paying customer/client.

 Basic Elements That Help In Lead Conversion